Sean-w94/atmos/article.md

 ### Robustness
 This was a live demo to demonstrate the virtues of technology to non-developers.
-Noticeable failure could siginificantly hinder our message.
+Noticeable failure could significantly hinder our message.

 ## Process